Conducting Competitive Content Analysis With MarketMuse and SimilarWeb

 MarketMuse is an AI platform that makes it possible for content strategists and SEOs to understand content quality at scale.
 At the core lies a topic modeling technology that analyzes tens of thousands of documents for any topic or keyword.

-This can be applied to a single page or an entire domain to determine how well a topic has been covered.
-Beyond that, MarketMuse has the capability to measure content quality across multiple domains to see what topics they are ranking for and how well they have covered those topics.
+MarketMuse has the capability to measure content quality across competitor content to see what topics they are ranking for and how well they have covered those topics.
+You can even look at a specific competitor to see the top 20 pages on their site — by topic.

-This intelligence makes it possible for you to identify gaps in your competitors’ topic coverage as well as their weak and strong pages.
-You can use this to ensure your content is always the most comprehensive, giving you the edge when it comes to ranking well and driving organic traffic on competitive topics
+This competitor content analysis makes it possible for you to identify gaps in your competitors’ topic coverage as well as their weak and strong pages.
+MarketMuse is a valuable SEO tool as well.
+You can use this to ensure your content is more comprehensive, giving you a competitive advantage when it comes to ranking well and driving organic traffic on competitive topics.

 How to Use SimilarWeb and MarketMuse for Competitive Insights